WordPress Continues to Impress with Commitment to Security

 When I was reading this blog, I noticed one other thing that shows the WordPress core team’s dedication to security.
 In the list of ten most popular blog categories on WordPress.org, Security was the third most popular category.
 It’s behind only Releases and Development.

 If you’re curious about whether or not WordPress is a fit for your company, drop us a line.
-We’d love to talk about how a new website can help you achieve business goals.
+We’re a Nashville web development agency with over a decade of experience, and we'd love to talk about how a new website can help you achieve business goals.